sciZer0/7/v/README.md

 Some Notes

-Importantly, from day one, the blockchain already has over **100 million people** equally owning the blockchain's native token.
+Importantly, from day one, the blockchain has over **100 million people** equally owning the blockchain's native token.

 Thanks to the given native token having the decreasing total-supply, the blockchain for the first time ever creates the most valuable thing in the world: **the token with the constantly-increasing scarcity**.